vamsicherukuri/ado-gh-migration/README.md

 ---

-## 🧭 Understanding the Migration Workflow
+## 🧭Understanding the Migration Workflow

 Before jumping into the scripts, let’s walk through the migration workflow to see how each step fits into the overall process.